CoolAller/WhiteSur-gtk-theme-cinnamon-xfce/README.md

 ## Features of this theme:

 The theme is adapted for Cinnamon-based desktops.
+Numerous bug fixes and improvements over the original theme.
 Nord Color Scheme themes, right or left placement of Nemo or Nautilus titlebuttons, laptop size, nautilus-style "Glassy".

 ### WhiteSur Wallpapers
 <p align="center"> <a href="https://github.com/vinceliuice/WhiteSur-wallpapers">